sdabhi23/kafka-data-pipeline/README.md

 # Kafka Data Pipeline

 This streaming data pipeline uses Kafka as the backbone and Flink for data processing and transformations.
-Kafka Connect is used for writing the streams to S3 compatiable blob stores and Redis (low latency KV store for realtime ML inference).
+Kafka Connect is used for writing the streams to S3 compatible blob stores and Redis (low latency KV store for realtime ML inference).
 Spark is used for the batch job to backfill the ml feature data.

 This setup has been created and tested using Python 3.10 on Ubuntu 22.04 (running in WSL on a windows machine).